-Tides is a series of rising tidal records presented as a mixed-media installation of textile and time-based photographic works.
-Via the phenomena of liquid diffusion, Tides explores the marine environment and how it adapts to the gravitational interactions between the Earth, the Moon and the Sun.
+'Tides' is a series of rising tidal records presented as a mixed-media installation of textile and time-based photographic works.
+The project explores the marine environment and how it adapts to the gravitational interactions between the Earth, the Moon and the Sun.

 11 / 10 / 2018

 27 / 01 / 2018

 Norwegian Writer’s Climate Campaign

 ”Interview with Cecilia Jonsson, the artist who extracts iron from invasive weeds,”

 We Make Money Not Art, by Regine Debatty